carolinecolijn/distancing-impact-covid19/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-### Estimating the impact of COVID-19 control measures using a Bayesian model of physical distancing
+### Quantifying the impact of COVID-19 control measures using a Bayesian model of physical distancing

 This repository contains code associated with a manuscript investigating the impact of COVID-19 control measures in British Columbia, Canada.
 Here is the preprint: https://www.medrxiv.org/content/10.1101/2020.04.17.20070086v1.